 Just be aware of the Ouray Ice Fest, when the town fills up with people from all over the region and even country.

 Read More: Things to Do in Ouray, Colorado

 Everyone knows about Mexico and how it provides an awesome escape for those looking for a little bit of sun and beaches, but many are afraid to head to Mexico (although that’s a bit unfounded, IMO).
 So, why not head to explore a little further down in Central America?

-Any of these places is packed full of adventure activities ranging from sandboarding, climbing volcanoes, jungle hikes and wildlife, white water rafting, ziplining and more.
+Any of these places are packed full of adventure activities ranging from sandboarding, climbing volcanoes, jungle hikes, and wildlife, white water rafting, ziplining and more.

 Does the name Colombia bring up images of Pablo Escobar, kidnappings, and cocaine?
 Well, that time has long come and gone.
 It’s actually quite safe and sane.
 It’s also a surprisingly modern and awesome city, which is known as the City of Eternal Spring for its agreeable climate all year round.

-Since it sits so close to the Equator, sunset is at 6:30 PM year round with 12 hours of daylight.
-While the very act of traveling to Colombia might be considered a huge adventure, there are also plenty of awesome adventure activities.
+Since it sits so close to the Equator, sunset is at 6:30 PM year-round with 12 hours of daylight.
+While the very act of traveling to Colombia might be considered a huge adventure, there are also plenty of awesome adventure activities to be had throughout the country.
 You can trek into the Lost City Ruins, visit one of the many national parks, or visit the adventure sports capital of San Gil.

 Read More: My Top Things to Do in Medellin, Colombia

 Alright, we’re getting a little further away, but sometimes the worst part about winter isn’t just the cold but the lack of sunlight and short days.
 Don’t you hate when you get off work and it’s already dark?